Pterseus/content/data/The_Pathway_of_Life/en.md

 It is therefore better not even to read the books of which much is said or written.
 People ought first of all to become acquainted with and read the best authors of all ages and nations.
 These books must be read first of all.
 Otherwise you will hardly have a chance to read them all.
 Only such authors can instruct and educate us.

 We can never read too few bad books nor too many good books.
 Bad books are a moral poison stupefying the people.

-Schopenhauer.
+_Schopenhauer_

 #### 5